JosephTLucas/HackThisAI/challenge/easy_rob_vader/README.md

 # Rob Vader

-In this challenge, you're trying to steal a sentiment analysis model.
+## Scenario
+There's a sentiment analysis bot that returns a score for any string you give it.

+## Objective
+Steal or invert this model.
+Create and submit an identical model.

 ## Instructions
 1. Run `docker build --tag rob_vader .`